 NWGA owns and operates a 24-foot trailer with a complete kitchen inside.
 The Mobile Baking Lab is used by NWGA as a tool to educate consumers on where their food comes from and to connect producers and consumers through fresh-baked wheat foods.
 Though the oven, mixer and an induction cook top allow NWGA to make and serve a variety of foods, cinnamon rolls, bread, cookies and pasta are the foods most commonly served from the Mobile Baking Lab.

-The Mobile Baking Lab operates with support from the Nebraska Wheat Board and ConAgra Foods®, and bakes all wheat foods with Ultragrain® flour
+The Mobile Baking Lab operates with support from the Nebraska Wheat Board, Ardent Mills, and FCSA, and bakes all wheat foods with Ultragrain® flour

 The Mobile Baking Lab has participated at many large trade shows across the country including state fairs in Nebraska and Iowa and urban wheat fields in Manhattan, New York and Washington DC.

 The Mobile Baking Lab is often run by NWB and NWGA staff, board members and volunteers.
 Many of the volunteers are farmers or come from farming families.
 Volunteers helping with events are compensated with mileage and a per diem according to federal rates, and lodging when appropriate.
 Those wishing to help with the Mobile Baking Lab can contact the office to be added to a list of volunteers.

 NWGA believes the Mobile Baking Lab is a great tool, and we are willing to take it to events upon request.
 Attendance of the Mobile Baking Lab at a requested event is influenced by several factors including availability and educational opportunity.
 Those interested in having the Mobile Baking Lab at an event may contact the office to enquire about availability.
 The following are some of the questions you may be asked: